Flight attendant's secret guide to getting the best deals on flights

 A flight attendant - turned social media influencer - has been sharing advice to her 3 million followers on when and where to try your luck in landing a seat upgrade.

 American Airlines employee Cierra Mistt has become a social media sensation by dishing out tips via her TikTok account.
-Her latest video has dished out tips on the best days to fly increase the odds of being upgraded, and when is the best time to book the cheapest fares.
+Her latest video has advice on the best days to fly to increase the odds of being upgraded, and when is the best time to book the cheapest fares.

 When is the cheapest time to book a holiday?